On Sundays we offer two forms of Holy Communion service:

 Music at St Michael’s

 Music plays an important part in the life of St Michael’s.
 The church has two organs: a traditional pipe organ in the chancel and a digital nave organ.
 The pipe organ is an historic instrument, featuring mechanical or tracker action, originally hand-pumped.
 It was built by Henry Jones in the mid-19th century and retains a special charm.
+We have been advised that it is in very good condition, an excellent example of its kind and would delight any organist who has the opportunty to play it.
 The three-manual digital nave organ, more suitable for congregational accompaniment, was built by the Makin Company, and was originally a long-term rental organ to St.John’s College Cambridge at the time of its pipe organ rebuild.
+Visiting organists are very welcome to play either of these instruments.

-A mixed-voice robed choir affiliated to the Royal School of Church Music sings at the main services, and an augmented choir, known as the Festival Choir, is formed to sing at special services such as Easter, Christmas and Remembrance.
+A small mixed-voice robed choir affiliated to the Royal School of Church Music sings at the main services, and an augmented choir, known as the Festival Choir, is formed to sing at special services such as Easter, Christmas and Remembrance.

 The church is also the venue for a wide range of musical events throughout the year.
-Concerts have been given by performers ranging from Carlo Curley to the Salisbury Cathedral Choir, and are always well attended.
+These are popular with people both locally and from further afield.

 Baptisms, weddings and funerals

-Anyone wishing to arrange a baptism, wedding or funeral should contact the priest in charge, whose details are on the Who’s Who page.
+Anyone wishing to arrange a baptism, wedding or funeral should contact the Churchwardens whose details are on the Who’s Who page or email administrator (at) stmichaelsmere.org.

 Serving all ages and abilities

-We welcome everyone – young people, singles, families with children, different ethnicities, middle aged and retired people and the disabled.
-We’re all at different stages in our journey of faith, and we’ll welcome you in an un-pressured way, just as you are, any time you’re ready to come.
+We welcome everyone.
+We are all at different stages in our journey of faith, and we’ll welcome you in an un-pressured way, just as you are, any time you’re ready to come.

 For young people, we have:

 Families with young children can use the children’s corner at our services.
-This carpeted area in the far back corner of the main church is equipped with toys, crafts materials and books so that parents can take in the service while caring for their offspring in a less restricted setting than our 17th century pews.
+This carpeted area in the corner of the main church is equipped with toys, crafts materials and books so that parents can take in the service while caring for their offspring in a less restricted setting than our 17th century pews.

 For those with disabilities we provide: